 Web QA Checklist

-Now that you have a better understanding of what to test for and how to complete those tests, here is a checklist that we have created that you can use as the foundation for your website quality assurance testing.
+Now that you have a better understanding of what to test for and how to complete those tests, here is a checklist that can be downloaded via the Unleashed Technologies website, which I created when working there.
+You can use it as the foundation for your website quality assurance testing.
 Download the Checklist Here

 As mentioned in the opening, most people only think of conducting web quality assurance testing at the launch of a new website.
 The truth is you should be continuously running your site through testing.
 Over time, every website will start developing issues as more content is created, and new modules are added, and search engine algorithms change.